SafeShift: Safety-Informed Distribution Shifts for Robust Trajectory Prediction in Autonomous Driving: Introduction

 \section{Introduction}

-As autonomous driving (AD) technologies are increasingly deployed in the wild, the safety and robustness of the autonomous systems remain chief concerns~\cite{guo2022maturity, francis2022learn}.
+As autonomous driving (AD) technologies are increasingly deployed in the wild, the safety and robustness of the autonomous systems remain chief concerns~\cite{guo2022maturity, francis2022learn, teng2023motion}.
 One key AD task is that of trajectory prediction, wherein the future trajectories of agents in a scene must be predicted, given a brief historical observation.
 These predictions may be used in the downstream portion of conventional vehicle control stacks, to inform an ego-agent's motion planner as it attempts to find possible conflict-free and traffic infraction-free paths.
-Thus, improving the agent's robustness and its ability to detect possibly safety-critical scenarios is of paramount importance in ensuring overall acceptable performance of autonomous vehicles in real-world deployments~\cite{kothari2023safety}.
+Thus, improving the agent's robustness and its ability to detect possibly safety-critical scenarios is of paramount importance in ensuring the overall acceptable performance of autonomous vehicles in real-world deployments~\cite{kothari2023safety}.

-It is appealing to train trajectory prediction models using conventional real-world motion prediction datasets, such as Argoverse~\cite{chang2019argoverse} or Waymo Open Motion (WOMD)~\cite{sun2020scalability}, as the behaviors of agents are realistic; these datasets consist of recorded scenarios from real-world testing, thus capturing real behaviors of human drivers and vulnerable road users (VRUs), e.g., cyclists and pedestrians.
-One inherent challenge in using these datasets, however, is that the frequency of vehicle infractions and other safety-critical scenarios therein is quite low.
-The prior art generally regards this issue as the ``curse of rarity''~\cite{ding2020learning, ding2023survey, feng2023dense} and, as a result, the validation of autonomous driving agents in industry and academia consists of either on-road tests~\cite{webb2020waymo}, explicit safety models of agents' controller modules \cite{chen2021safe, francis2022learn}, or simulated scenario-generation \cite{ding2020learning, ding2023survey, feng2023dense}.
-Many works perform on-road vehicle tests in simulation, but suffer from the common simulation-to-real gap that reduces the performance and robustness of deployed systems \cite{francis2022core, huang2023went}.
-Furthermore, real-world tests remain potentially dangerous to other drivers and VRUs~\cite{norden2019efficient}.
-Explicit models of agent control conventionally require knowledge of the agents' dynamics; thus, we regard these methods as out-of-scope to trajectory prediction settings.
+It is appealing to train trajectory prediction models using large real-world motion prediction datasets, such as the Waymo Open Motion Dataset (WOMD)~\cite{ettinger2021large}, as they consist of recorded scenarios capturing the behaviors of various agents---human drivers and vulnerable road users (VRUs), e.g., cyclists and pedestrians---under real-world traffic layouts and densities.
+One inherent challenge in using such datasets, however, is that the frequency of vehicle infractions and other safety-critical scenarios therein is quite low.
+The prior art regards this issue as the ``curse of rarity''~\cite{ding2020learning, ding2023survey, feng2023dense} and, as a result, industry and academia have resorted to validating autonomous driving agents via on-road tests~\cite{webb2020waymo, huang2016autonomous}, where those valuable rare events are also potentially dangerous to other drivers and VRUs, or via simulated experiments~\cite{ding2020learning, ding2023survey, feng2023dense}, wherein the artificial behaviors of agents and inaccurate world physics in the simulators can leave models unprepared and inadequate for real-world deployment~\cite{francis2022core, huang2023went}.